73 Notable alumni of

 -

-Darrion Daniels is a former American football defensive end who is a defensive analyst for the Oregon Ducks.
+Darrion Daniels is an American former professional football defensive end who is a defensive analyst for the Oregon Ducks.
 He played college football at Oklahoma State and Nebraska, and signed with the San Francisco 49ers as an undrafted free agent in 2020.

 -